 Throughout my career, I have appreciated the opportunity to work with so many fine scientists, receiving valuable support and encouragement.
 For this I am most grateful.
 I was able to progress through into the scientist ranks, and also was active in the committee leadership of the Australian branch of the Inst. of Wood Science (IWSc) for a number of years.
 As a result, I was invited to attend the official retirement function held for Professor John Levy in London, and I was awarded Fellowship of the IWSc in 1995.

 While at CSIRO I was able to work with many fine Australian termite researchers, including Doug Howick, Tony Watson, Michael Lenz, Leigh Miller and Brenton Peters, and they became great mentors and close friends to me.
-I was able to travel worldwide frequently, particularly in the latter stages of my career as our entomological service work was viewed as an attractive source of funds.
+I was able to travel worldwide frequently, particularly in the latter stages of my career as our entomological service work was viewed as an attractive source of funds from the chemical, timber, pest management and wood-preservation industries.
 These global travels have allowed me to make many friends and contacts from both academia and industry, and have been an important part of my life.

 The first IRG meeting I attended was IRG14 in Surfers Paradise in 1983.
-Judy also attended IRG14, as Secretary to the IRG14 LOC, of which Harry was the Chair.
+Judy also attended IRG14, as Secretary to the IRG14 LOC, of which Harry Greaves was the Chair.
 I became an IRG member in 1993, and for 12 years I was a Convenor to a range of Working Parties including Biology of Termites, Biology of Insects, and Insect Test Methodology.
 I am a strong supporter of the IRG as it provides a unique forum for the gathering of experts in both industry and academia associated with wood protection research.
-My support is demonstrated by my frequent attendance at IRG meetings, with the upcoming IRG48 meeting in Ghent being my 26th, including the last 25 in succession.
-Judy has accompanied me to the last eleven IRG meetings.
+My support is demonstrated by my frequent attendance at IRG meetings, with the most recent in 2019, the IRG50 meeting in Quebec City being my 28th, including the last 27 in succession.
+Judy has accompanied me to the last thirteen IRG meetings.

 When I resigned from CSIRO in 2005, Judy and I formed our own consultancy company (Onwood Entomology Pty Ltd).
 As a consultant, I provide a range of entomological services to industrial clients in the field of wood protection and management of termites and other wood-destroying insects.
 This work also leads to being an expert witness in various legal actions and patent disputes.

-While I am still keen and enthusiastic at remaining involved with entomological and wood protection research, I am now thoroughly enjoying being a grandfather to my 2-year old granddaughter Asher and 7-month old grandson Jack.
+While I am still keen and enthusiastic at remaining involved with entomological and wood protection research, I am now thoroughly enjoying being a grandfather to my 5-year old granddaughter Asher and 4-year old grandson Jack.
 I have a wonderful family and am most proud of the successes of our three sons.
 Along with Judy, I love them all.

 Judy and I now travel extensively worldwide and thoroughly enjoy calling in on friends whenever we have the opportunity, good health permitting.
 We also enjoy our caravan trips throughout the local countryside and the opportunity to travel further within Australia.